A way of seeing hope I didn’t plan to write — and why it changes how you think about it

 Those are wins — small ones, but they compound.
 They add up to a hope practice that is deeper and more durable than anything I’ve had before.

-Self-discipline meets adversity and wins — not once, in some dramatic moment of triumph, but again and again, in the small, unglamorous moments that nobody else sees.
+Self-discipline meets adversity and wins.
+It doesn’t happen once in some dramatic moment of triumph.
+It happens again and again in the small, unglamorous moments that nobody else sees.

-Here’s what I love most about this definition.
-It doesn’t tell you what your adversity must be, or what your self-discipline must look like, or what winning means for your journey.
+Here’s what I love most about this expression of hope.
+It doesn’t tell you what your adversity must be.
+It doesn’t define what your self-discipline must look like.
+It doesn’t specify what winning means for your journey.

-It works in a gym, in a grief group, in a recovery program, in a faith community, in a hospital room, in a living room at 3 am when everything feels impossible.
+It works in a gym.
+It works in a grief group.
+It works in a recovery program.
+It works in a faith community.
+It works in a hospital room.
+It also works in a living room at 3 am when everything feels impossible.

 It works because it describes a dynamic, not a prescription.
 You bring your life to it.
-The definition holds whatever you bring.
+This expression of hope holds whatever you bring.

 What is your adversity right now?
 What would self-discipline look like in the face of it?
 What would winning mean — not eventually, but tomorrow morning?